Psychology Summer School – University of Toronto, Canada (Ages 15–18)

 🧭 Location: University of Toronto, Canada

 Students will stay in college-style accommodation on the prestigious University of Toronto campus.
-Each of the three campuses boasts its own unique charm and history.
-Students are supervised by trained residential staff 24/7, with separate male and female accommodations and access to all modern amenities including campus Wi-Fi.
+Specifically, students stay at Victoria College.
+They're in either single or twin rooms with shared bathrooms.
+Students are supervised by trained residential staff 24/7, and the college front desk is manned 24/7 also.
+Access to all modern amenities including campus Wi-Fi.

 🌍 Cultural & Social Highlights